Geo-Social Group Queries with Minimum Acquaintance Constraint: Introduction

-In this paper, we propose a new family of Geo-Social Group Queries with \emph{minimum} acquaintance constraint (hereafter called GSGQs for short) on LBSNs.
+In this paper, we propose a new family of Geo-Social Group Queries with constraint on \emph{minimum} acquaintance, hereafter called GSGQs for brevity.
 A GSGQ query takes three arguments: $(q, \Lambda, c)$, where $q$ is the query issuer, $\Lambda$ is the spatial constraint, and $c$ is the acquaintance constraint.
-The spatial constraint $\Lambda$ can be a range query, a $k$-nearest-neighbor ($k$NN) query or a relaxed $k$-nearest-neighbor (r$k$NN) query, where $k$NN (resp. r$k$NN) means the result group has exact (resp. no fewer than) $k$ users and the distance from the farthest member to the query issuer is minimized.
-The acquaintance constraint imposes a minimum degree $c$ on the familiarity of group members (which may include $q$), i.e., every user in the group should be familiar with at least $c$ other users.
+The acquaintance constraint $c$ imposes a minimum degree on the familiarity of group members (which may include $q$), i.e., every user in the group should be familiar with at least $c$ other users.
 The minimum degree constraint is an important measure of group cohesiveness in social science research~\cite{seidman}.
 Known as $c$-core, it has been widely investigated in the research of graph problems~\cite{balas, cheng, moser} and accepted as an important constraint in practical applications~\cite{sozio}.
-We argue that, compared to the geo-social group queries studied in prior work~\cite{liu,yang12}, our GSGQs, with the adoption of a minimum acquaintance constraint, are more appealing to produce a cohesive group that guarantees the worst-case acquaintance level.
+The spatial constraint $\Lambda$ can be a range constraint, a $k$-nearest-neighbor ($k$NN) constraint or a relaxed $k$-nearest-neighbor (r$k$NN) constraint, where $k$NN (resp. r$k$NN) means the result group, among all valid groups of exactly (resp. no fewer than) $k$ users that satisfy the minimum acquaintance constraint, has the minimum spatial distance to the query issuer.

 Fig.~\ref{fig:gsgq} illustrates an example of GSGQ, where the social network is split into a social layer and a spatial layer for clarify of presentation.
 Suppose user $v_1$ wants to arrange a friend gathering of some friends nearby.
-To have a friendly atmosphere in the gathering, she prefers that any one in the group should be familiar with at least two other users.
-Thus, she may issue a GSGQ $=(q,\Lambda,c)$ with $q$ set as $v_1$, $\Lambda$ being $3$NN, and $c=2$.
+To have a friendly atmosphere in the gathering, she hopes anyone in the group should be familiar with at least two other users.
+Thus, she issues a GSGQ $=(q,\Lambda,c)$ with $q$ set as $v_1$, $\Lambda$ being $3$NN, and $c=2$.
 With the objective of minimizing the spatial distance between $q$ and the farthest user in the group, the result group she will obtain is $W = \{v_2, v_5, v_6\}$.
-Alternatively, to find an acquainted group of friends within a certain range, she may issue a GSGQ $= (q,\Lambda,c)$ with $q$ set as $v_1$, $\Lambda$ being $r$ (shaded area in Fig.~\ref{fig:gsgq}), and $c=2$.
+Alternatively, to find an acquainted group of friends within a fixed range, she may issue a GSGQ $= (q,\Lambda,c)$ with $q$ set as $v_1$, $\Lambda$ being $r$ (shaded area in Fig.~\ref{fig:gsgq}), and $c=2$.
 In this example, she will also obtain $W = \{v_2, v_5, v_6\}$.